SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ### Closing the client

-The `close()` method simply delegates to the `io.spine.client.Client`.
-We also need to tell the calling code if the client is finished its job.
+The `close()` method simply delegates to the method of the `io.spine.client.Client` class.
+We also need to tell the calling code if the client has finished its job.
 This is what the `isDone()` method for:

 <?embed-code file="examples/hello/src/main/java/io/spine/helloworld/client/Client.java"
              start="boolean isDone()"